xueerchen1990/gemini-cellpose-agent/notebooks/README.md

 ## Overview

-This repository contains a Jupyter notebook demonstrating the use of a cell segmentation tool powered by the Gemini API.
+I created a Jupyter notebook demonstrating the use of a cellpose agent powered by the Gemini API.
 The notebook is hosted on Kaggle and can be accessed [here](https://www.kaggle.com/code/xueerchen/xueer-s-cellpose-agent-powered-by-gemini-1-5-flash).

 ## Prerequisites